axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 officially supports responsiveness, every templates has its default responsiveness, you can refer to
 :ref:`Responsiveness <components-layout-templates-responsiveness>`
 to override it.
-Besides, there are user settings like: Absences, Email, Language Settings and Administration (for admin only).
+Besides, there are user settings like: My Profile, Absences, Email and Administration (for admin only).
 Details about user settings can be found in
 :ref:`Settings <settings>`.